Undeliverable or bounced emails does not

-can be due to various problems from phone line connection (static's).
-ISPs mail server is busy/down, email domain blacklisted, etc. See: Slow Internet,
+Being disconnected can be due to various factors from phone line connection (static's).
+ISPs mail server is busy/down, email domain blacklisted, etc. See: Slow Internet

 It is possible that you have exceeded the time or quantity of email sent, because most ISPs limit their user's access to their mail server by time or by the quantity of emails that can be sent per login, busy, firewall, etc.